Joseph Paul Franklin: Apprehension, conviction, and imprisonment

 Following the two murders in Utah, Franklin returned to the midwestern U.S. Traveling through Kentucky, he was detained and questioned regarding a firearm that he was transporting in his car.
-Franklin fled from this interrogation, but authorities recovered sufficient evidence from the vehicle to point suspicions that potentially linked him to the sniper killings.
+Franklin fled from this interrogation, but authorities recovered sufficient evidence from his vehicle to potentially link him to the sniper killings.
 His conspicuous racist tattoos, coupled with his habit of visiting blood banks, led investigators to issue a nationwide alert to blood banks.
 In October 1980, the tattoos drew the attention of a Florida blood bank worker, who contacted the FBI.
 Franklin was arrested in Lakeland on October 28, 1980.

+Franklin faced legal action across the U.S. for the next two decades, eventually being convicted of multiple murders, attacks, and other crimes at both the state and federal levels.
+He was sentenced to life in prison and received the death penalty in Missouri for the murder of Gerald Gordon.

-Franklin tried to escape during the judgment of the 1997 Missouri trial on charges of murdering Gerald Gordon.
-He was convicted of the murder charge.
-The psychiatrist Dorothy Otnow Lewis, who had interviewed him at length, testified for the defense that she believed that he was a paranoid schizophrenic and unfit to stand trial.
+Franklin tried unsuccessfully to escape during the judgment phase of his 1997 Missouri trial on charges of murdering Gerald Gordon but was ultimately convicted.
+Psychiatrist Dorothy Otnow Lewis, who had interviewed him at length, testified for the defense that she believed that he was a paranoid schizophrenic and unfit to stand trial.
 Lewis noted his delusional thinking and a childhood history of severe abuse.

-In October 2013, Flynt called for clemency for Franklin, asserting "that a government that forbids killing among its citizens should not be in the business of killing people itself."
+In October 2013, victim Larry Flynt called for clemency for Franklin, asserting "that a government that forbids killing among its citizens should not be in the business of killing people itself."

 Franklin was held on death row at the Potosi Correctional Center near Mineral Point, Missouri.
 In August 2013, the Missouri Supreme Court announced that Franklin would be executed on November 20.
-Missouri Attorney General Chris Koster said in a statement that by setting execution dates, the state high court "has taken an important step to see that justice is finally done for the victims and their families".
+Missouri Attorney General Chris Koster said in a statement that by setting execution dates, the state high court "has taken an important step to see that justice is finally done for the victims and their families."